screeps/docs/api/source/StructureLab.md

 {% api_method unboostCreep 'creep' A %}

-Remove boosts from the creep dropping half of the mineral compounds used to boost him onto the ground.
+Immediately remove boosts from the creep and drop 50% of the mineral compounds used to boost him onto the ground regardless of the creep's remaining time to live.
 The creep has to be at adjacent square to the lab.

 {% api_method_params %}
 creep : <a href="#Creep">Creep</a>